Skip to content

 Ages 9-11 (Upper Elementary)

 Developmental stage: Abstract thinking emerging, questioning why bad things happen, testing faith.
 What they need: Understanding God's sovereignty over miracles, addressing disappointment.
 How to teach: (1) 2 Corinthians 12:9: 'Paul asked God THREE TIMES to heal him.
 God said NO. Why?
 His grace was enough.
-God's "no" is still loving,' (2) John 9:3: 'Man born blind—not punishment, but so God's glory could be shown when Jesus healed him.
+God's "no" is still loving,' (2) John 9:3: 'The man born blind was not being punished, but God's glory could be shown when Jesus healed him.
 God has purposes we don't always see,' (3) James 1:2-4: 'Trials grow our faith.
-Sometimes God lets hard things happen to make us STRONGER,' (4) Prayer: 'We ask God in faith, then TRUST His answer—yes, no, or wait.
+Sometimes God lets hard things happen to make us STRONGER,' (4) Prayer: 'We ask God in faith, then TRUST His answer: yes, no, or wait.
 He knows better than we do,' (5) Modern miracles: Share stories of answered prayer, but also times God said no and it turned out for good.
 Goal: Trust God's wisdom, not just His power.

 4